-Today’s headlines are highlighting a possible link between playing football and a form of dementia related to head injuries.
-The story is based on a very small study that points to the need for more research into a question that other sports are already having to grapple with.
+In his documentary programme Dementia, Football and Me, former footballer Alan Shearer investigates a potential link between playing football and the risk of a form of dementia related to head injuries.
+His documentary follows a small study we reported on earlier this year which pointed to the need for more research into an issue that other sports are already having to grapple with.

 In 1928 the term ‘punch-drunk’ was coined to describe physical and psychiatric symptoms experienced by some boxers following years in the ring.
 Later the term ‘dementia pugilistica’ was used to describe these symptoms in boxers.
 Since the 1960s, the term chronic traumatic encephalopathy (CTE) has been used to describe long-term neurological side-effects of repeated head injuries sustained in any context, not just boxing.